Freeway Service Patrol

 The latest winners were recognized on March 8th 2011 for their outstanding efforts, high level of professionalism and the customer service they provided to stranded motorists along San Bernardino County Freeways.

-From left to right: Josh Tillet, Hector Reyes, Matthews Smith, Cesar Rendon.
+From left to right: Mario Macias, Rick Angel, Matthews Smith, and Cesar Rendon.

 2011 Top Driver